gourshete/gourshete.github.io/_posts/2023-10-29-transactions-in-rails.md

 ![transaction1-log](../assets/images/transaction-1.png)

+We can see that both the database updates are sucessful.

-<h3>Now</h3> let's try to play with transaction block.
-As we previously said it will either save all changes or will not save any change.
+<h3>Now,</h3> let's try to play with transaction block.
+As we previously mentioned it will either save all changes or will not save any change.
 Let's test it.

 For this use case we will need a code which will throw an error and causes unsuccessful completion of code.
 We can make use of divide by 0 exception by simply putting a statement without complicating it.
 Here is how the updated code block will look like -